GLAU-TND/assignment-2-priyanshagrawal29/README.md

 You can specify your own packages if require.

-Please feel free to reach out to me in case of any queries.
+Please feel free to reach out to me in the case of any queries.

 *\*ctrl+c &  ctrl+v from assignment 1*